armon/pypred/README.md

-* Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as a dictionary that includes more information about the evaluation, including the failure reasons
+* Predicate.analyze(document) : Evaluates the given document against the predicate, returns the results, as well as a dictionary that includes more information about the evaluation, including the failure reasons.
+This is generally much slower than evaluate in the failure cases.

 One of the critical aspects of evaluating a predicate is the resolution of literals.
 When the AST needs a value to substitute a variable, it calls the